needle-mirror/com.unity.localization/Documentation~/Scripting.md

 [!code-cs[localized-font](../DocCodeSamples.Tests/LocalizedFontSample.cs)]

-In this example, you can now add `LocalizedFont` to a script, and [LocalizedAsset](xref:UnityEngine.Localization.LocalizedAsset`1) will call the [AssetChanged](xref:UnityEngine.Localization.LocalizedAsset`1.AssetChanged) event when a localized Font asset is available.
+In this example, you can now add `LocalizedFont` to a script(LocalizedFontExample), and [LocalizedAsset](xref:UnityEngine.Localization.LocalizedAsset`1) will call the [AssetChanged](xref:UnityEngine.Localization.LocalizedAsset`1.AssetChanged) event when a localized Font asset is available.

 The following Unity assets are already supported: